 Incorrect: If Jacob would have called me.
-I would have picked him up from the Airports.
+I would have picked him up from the airport.

 Correct: If Jacob had called me, I would have picked him up from the airport.

-This article will give fewer rules for we have already covered important rules for sentence correction or error spotting in the English language in detail for candidate assistance.
+This article will give fewer rules since we have already covered important rules for sentence correction or error spotting in the English language in detail for candidate assistance.

-The prominence of Sentence correction in English language can only be understood by knowing the type of questions asked in the exams based on it.
+The prominence of sentence correction in English language can only be understood by knowing the types of questions asked in the exams, based on it.
 Given below are various types of sentence correction questions that candidates encounter in the verbal ability section of competitive exams.

 Directions: The sentences given below are grammatically incorrect.
 Pick out the best suitable option to correct the sentence.

 Q.1 The employees of this company demand higher salaries for a very long period of time.